michalporeba/fluttery/state/README.md

 `main.dart` depends on both `chart.dart` and `slider.dart` but the latter two don't depend on each other.

 &nbsp;
-## Naive Approach
+## Naïve Approach

-Following the anti-example from the talk, in this naive approach to state management I store the chart's state in a global variable.
+Following the [anti-example](./naive/) from the talk, in this naïve approach to state management I store the chart's state in a global variable.

 ```dart